 What about medical screening for underwriting?

-At present our screening providers are operating normally with enhanced infection prevention measures.
 While we do expect there to be some delays in receiving medical information from medical centres due to their increased workload, we are communicating frequently with all our partners to ensure any delays are known and accounted for so you can communicate this to your clients.

 What about financial hardship?

 We have a Financial Hardship policy that we are invoking for any client who has reduced capacity to pay based on the current situation.
 All you need to do is get in contact with us and we can support financial hardship in a number of ways including waiving premium or suspending cover.
+You can download the policy here.

 Does Integrity have the funds to pay a large number of claims?